-In accordance with Rule 7.19(6) of the Hong Kong Listing Rules, the executive directors and their respective associates will abstain from voting in favour of resolution 20 for the reasons set out on pages 10 and 11 of this document.
+In accordance with Rule 7.19(6) of the Hong Kong Listing Rules, the executive directors and their respective associates will abstain from voting in favour of resolution 20 for the reasons set out on pages 9 to 11 of this document.

-The Board recommends all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 20) and consider that the resolutions are in the best interests of the Company and shareholders as a whole.
+The Board considers that the resolutions in this notice of meeting are in the best interests of the Company and shareholders as a whole and recommends that all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 20).